kostya/benchmarks/README.md

 ### Binary executables

-If the test is compiled into a single binary, then only two sections of the `Makefile` require changes:
+If the test is compiled into a single binary, then two sections of the `Makefile` require changes:

  - append a new target (the final binary location) into `executables`